Accelerated Premedical-Medical Program (BS/MD)

 *Minors, certificates, and concurrent majors pursued will change with the interests of each student.
 This is just to provide an example of paths students have chosen while in the program.

-Typically, 1-2l students of each entering cohort do not meet the MCAT and/or PMM academic performance levels.
+Typically, 1-2 students of each entering cohort do not meet the MCAT and/or PMM academic performance levels.
 Subsequent advising is tailored to each student's situation and goals.
 Sometimes a PMM student changes their career objective but, overall, most students are successful in the program.

 The MCAT is never taken prematurely to see what the exam is like.
 All test sittings are used by SKMC Jefferson even if taken prior to enrolling at Penn State.
 Most PMM students take the MCAT in their third year after required science courses.

 The current MCAT requirement is a minimum composite score of 508 with no less than a 127 in each of these three subsections: Chemistry & Physical Foundations of Biological Systems; Biological & Biochemical Foundations of Living Systems; and Psychological, Social and Biological Foundations of Behavior.
-A minimum composite score of 126 in the CARS subsection is also required.
+A minimum composite score of 125 in the CARS subsection is also required.

-Yes, students who are not accepted into the PMM Program are automatically considered for admission into the Eberly College of Science at Penn State.
 If you would like to be considered for admission to another college, please email the Office of Undergraduate Admissions to make that request.